replikativ/datahike/README.md

 datahike's query engine and most of its codebase come from [datascript](https://github.com/tonsky/datascript).
-Without the work on datascript datahike would not have been possible.
+Without the work on datascript, datahike would not have been possible.
 Differences to Datomic with respect to the query engine are documented there.

 ## When should I pick what?